 Fostering responsible business is at the heart of what we do – it drives our business behaviors and strategy, our commitment to investing in and developing our colleagues and our environmental and social practices and policies.

 Strong and effective governance practices—developed over 150 years through a commitment to ethics and integrity, board diversity and independence, and stakeholder engagement—underpin our ability to support our clients and our communities.

 - We appointed our 5th consecutive diverse candidate, Jane Lute, to our Board of Directors.
 Of our 13 directors, three are women and three are men who are racially or ethnically diverse.
-Our CEO, Dan Glaser, is a member of the 30% Club, a global campaign to increase gender diversity at board and senior management levels.

 - 100% of our colleagues certified their commitment to live The Greater Good and win with integrity.

 - We published Client Engagement Principles in May 2020 to help us navigate an evolving risk landscape, to make responsible decisions and better serve the long-term interests of our clients and the communities in which they operate.

 - Mercer’s Executive Rewards practice advised more than 350 clients in 2020 on shareholder engagement and shareholder voting policies across all aspects of executive pay and corporate governance.

 - Marsh issued FAQs to clients to explain the threats of “silent cyber” and provided guidance to help policyholders maximize cyber coverage.

 - We partnered with the World Economic Forum to publish the Global Risks Report, which provides a rich perspective on the major threats that may impact global prosperity in 2020 and over the next decade.